 TOS 0 Metrics: 1

-Task 7: Check that router R4 can ping IP addresses configured on routers R1, R2, and R3
+Task 7: Verify that router R4 can ping IP addresses configured on routers R1, R2, and R3

 Step1.
 Issue the tclsh command in enable mode.